This casarecca pasta is stuffed full of onions, and ham, and coated in a creamy pesto. It’s an easy and flavorful dish that everyone will love!

 If you want to reheat it in the microwave, place a single serving of the pasta on a microwave safe dish, and top the pasta with extra pesto, or a small drizzle of water.

-Looking for more cheesecake desserts?
+Looking for more pasta dishes?

 Connect with Like Mother, Like Daughter